 The short answer

-Start with the route that preserves your most flexible benefit.
+Start with the route that fits your status and preserves your most flexible benefit.

 If you are still on active duty and within 180 days of separation, look at SkillBridge and SkillBridge-aligned programs first.
-They can give you civilian training or work experience while you remain in a paid military status, but they require command approval and are not a job promise.
+They can give you civilian training or work experience while you remain in a paid military status, but they require command approval and do not guarantee a job offer.

 If you want structured certification training without using GI Bill entitlement, look at Onward to Opportunity, MSSA, and NPower.
 These can be no-cost to the learner, but the exact audience, cohort, location, exam coverage, and prerequisite rules differ.